mrichar1/pinia-jsonapi/README.md

 ## Endpoints

-By default `jsonapi-pinia` assumes that object type and API endpoint are the same.
+By default `pinia-jsonapi` assumes that object type and API endpoint are the same.
 For example, `type: person` would have endpoint URLs of `/person` and `/person/1` for collections and single items.

-When performing request on an already known single item (like an update), `jsonapi-pinia` will use the `links.self` attribute of an item to determine the API endpoint, if it is present.
+When performing request on an already known single item (like an update), `pinia-jsonapi` will use the `links.self` attribute of an item to determine the API endpoint, if it is present.

 However many APIs vary how endpoints are named - for example plurals (e.g. `type:person`, `/person/1` and `/people`), or cases where the endpoint doesn't match the type (e.g. `type: person` `/author` and `/author/1`) or even a combination (e.g. `type: person` `/author/1` and `/authors`)